 In order to prove the aforementioned critical areas of negligence, you would need to provide some documents and information that would serve as evidence to support your claims.
-Our NHS Solicitors will assist you gather these facts and documents if you are unable to do so.
-We will also provide for you an Independent Medical Negligence Experts in the field of interest to perform medical examinations on you and give medical reports which would also help determine the extent of injury suffered.
+Our NHS Solicitors will assist you in the gathering these facts and documents if you are unable to do so.
+We will also provide for you Independent Medical Negligence Experts in the field of interest to perform medical examinations on you and give medical reports which would also help determine the extent of injury suffered.
 Sometimes, you may need more than one medical independent expert to perform a medical examination on you.
 This report will also be important while negotiating settlement payouts for you.
 These documents include:

-- Detailed statements including dates of medical appointments, doctor who attended to you, diagnosis made, why you think you were negligently treated, harm suffered and every other information necessary towards proving your claims successfully.
+- Detailed statements including dates of medical appointments, the doctor who attended to you, diagnosis made, why you think you were negligently treated, harm suffered and every other information necessary towards proving your claims successfully.

 - Medical reports, test results and scans